mattsouth/woodentrack/README.md

 ### Demos

-To use demos in /etc, try "python -m SimpleHTTPServer 8000".
+To see demos in /etc locally, use <a href="https://www.npmjs.com/package/superstatic">superstatic</a> or similar.

  1. <a href="http://mattsouth.github.io/woodentrack/demo.html">demo.html</a>: simple page with empty canvas.  open console.  start building track.
  2. <a href="http://mattsouth.github.io/woodentrack/d3.html">d3.html</a> / <a href="http://mattsouth.github.io/woodentrack/raphael.html">raphael.html</a>: random track builders